This article explores some of the most incredible things to do in Lompoc, California.

 Get a Dose of History at La Purisima Mission State Park

-If you didn’t know, the history of modern California has roots on a series of missions (churches), presidios (military posts) and pueblos (villages) founded by Spaniards.
+If you didn’t know, the history of modern California has roots in a series of missions (churches), presidios (military posts), and pueblos (villages) founded by Spaniards.
 Most of these, exist nowadays in some sort of shape or form.

 Most of California’s 21 missions are located in urban settings (since major towns developed around them).
 Because of this, it is hard to imagine how life was during the late 1700s and early 1800s when there were no other settlers (or structures) around.

-La Purisima Mission is located in a lot surrounded by rolling hills, trees and wildlife.
+La Purisima Mission is located in a lot surrounded by rolling hills, trees, and wildlife.
 From the site, no signs of civilization are visible.
-Therefore, you feel in the same shoes of the original inhabitants.
+Therefore, you feel in the same shoes as the original inhabitants.
 You are in the wilderness out there.
 To me, that is reason enough to visit.